zalavariandris/pylive/pylive/camera_spy/demo/ReadMe.md

 - [x] show horizon line
 - [ ] show real world size units
+- [ ] add a tape measure on the grid floor? or on a specific axis?

 - [?] landing page. when no image is loaded, show instructions to load an image.
 - [x] disable docking